 The DCI Penalty Guidelines provide a structure to help judges determine the appropriate penalties for infractions that occur during the course of a tournament.
 Penalties exist to protect players from potential misconduct.
-All penalties in this document (with the exception of section 160) assume that the infraction is unintentional.
-If a judge believes that an infraction was intentional, the penalty should be upgraded as appropriate (see section 160).
-Please remember that these are only guidelines.
-If the judge believes that the situation has significant, extenuating circumstances, he or she is free to modify the penalty as appropriate.
+All penalties in this document (with the exception of section 160) assume the infraction is unintentional.
+If a judge believes an infraction was intentional, the penalty should be upgraded as appropriate (see section 160).
+Otherwise, judges should rarely deviate from these guidelines, and only in significant or exceptional circumstances.